-The University of Central Arkansas PhD in Leadership (LEAD) prepares scholar leaders to research and act for the common good.
-Recognizing that complex challenges require an integration of responsible leaders from various community sectors, program graduates will transform education and government/nonprofit organizations to strengthen human and community capabilities.
+The University of Central Arkansas’s Interdisciplinary PhD in Leadership Studies (LEAD) program prepares scholar leaders to research and act for the common good.
+Program graduates will transform education and government/nonprofit organizations to strengthen human and community capabilities as we recognize that complex challenges require an integration of responsible leaders from various sectors.

-The PhD in Leadership enlists the Human Development Index (HDI) and other indicators of limited living conditions to gauge vitality and need in the state and region.
+The PhD in Leadership enlists the Human Development Index (HDI) and other quality of life indicators to gauge vitality and need.
 With knowledge of networking, decision-making, and research, graduates advance community and human development by targeting educational attainment, community vitality, public health, cultural/fine arts, environmental sustainability, and other developmental factors.